Fastest citizenship by investment: top 8 countries

 Citizenship by investment is available via many options — there is even a way for crypto investors.
 Apart from investing, you will also have to show $250,000+ in your bank account, ensuring your financial stability.

-Dominica: 2–6 months.
-Dominica offers a favourable tax regime, visa-free entry to European countries, and the opportunity to obtain a 10-year US visa.
+Dominica: 3–6 months.
+Dominica is among the fastest citizenship countries too.
+Not only does it offer a favourable tax regime and visa-free entry to European countries, but also gives the opportunity to obtain a 10-year US visa.

 When getting citizenship by investment, you can be sure the money is spent on noble causes: the government is building hospitals and hurricane-resistant houses, developing alternative energy, and trying to achieve the UN’s sustainable development goals.